 This bill amends Minnesota Statutes 2024, section 169A.284, to modify provisions related to substance use disorder treatment.
-The term "chemical dependency" is replaced with "comprehensive" in various contexts, including the assessment charge and the assessment services required for individuals convicted of specific offenses.
-The bill establishes a $25 comprehensive assessment charge, which the court may waive under certain conditions, but not the cost of the assessment itself.
-Additionally, a $5 surcharge is imposed for repeat offenders within a five-year period.
-The court is prohibited from ordering payment for the comprehensive assessment if it is eligible for reimbursement under specific state chapters.
+The term "chemical dependency" is replaced with "comprehensive" in various contexts, including the assessment charge and the assessment services provided by the court.
+Specifically, when a court sentences a person for certain offenses, it is required to impose a comprehensive assessment charge of $25, which may be waived under specific conditions, but the cost of the assessment itself cannot be waived.
+Additionally, a $5 surcharge is imposed for repeat offenses related to impaired driving.
+The bill also stipulates that if the comprehensive assessment is eligible for reimbursement under certain chapters, the court cannot order the convicted person to pay for it.

 Furthermore, the bill includes a directive for the revisor of statutes to replace terms related to "chemical dependency assessment" with "substance use disorder assessment" in relevant statutes and rules.
-This change aims to standardize the terminology used in the legal framework surrounding substance use disorder assessments and their associated charges.
-Overall, the bill seeks to enhance the clarity and effectiveness of substance use disorder treatment provisions within Minnesota law.
+This change aims to standardize the terminology used in Minnesota law regarding substance use assessments and their associated charges.
+Overall, the bill seeks to enhance the clarity and effectiveness of substance use disorder treatment provisions within the legal framework.

 Statutes affected: Introduction: 169A.284, 245G.031